rubenhortas/rubenhortas.github.io/_drafts/eternalloop.md

 .mode csv
 ```

-And the, for each table:
+- And export the data for each table:

 ```console
 .output data.csv
 select * from table;
 ```

 Now we can grep the csv files looking for the flag.
 To speed this step up I will tell you that the flag is in the employees table, in the email field for the employee wiht id 69.

 ```console